City of Derry Airport: 2011–2022

 Ryanair axed its services to Alicante and Birmingham in 2014, followed by its service to Faro in 2016.
 In 2017, Ryanair axed its daily service to London Stansted.
 In response, the airport submitted a public service obligation request to the Department for Transport.
 The Northern Ireland Executive also agreed a multimillion-pound funding package for the airport.
 Flybmi commenced operations on the Stansted route in 2017, with 13 weekly flights.
 These flights operated up until February 2019, when Flybmi ceased operations.

 In October 2018, Ryanair replaced its Derry to Glasgow route with a new route to Edinburgh.
 Following this decision, Loganair resumed operations to Glasgow, having previously operated the route between 1979 and 2007.
 In 2019 following flybmi's collapse Loganair announced they would be taking on the route while adding a new service to Manchester.

 Loganair ended flights to Manchester in Early 2020 while also reverting flights back to London Stansted from London Southend after previously being switched in September 2019.

 In December 2020, Ryanair was forced to axe all of their flights from the UK to non-EU destinations (including UK domestic routes) due to a row with the Civil Aviation Authority (United Kingdom).
-The CAA required that post-Brexit, all flights originating from the United Kingdom to non-EU-based destinations for airlines with a base airport in the United Kingdom use aircraft with a UK registration (Eg: G-ABCD).
+The CAA required that post-Brexit, all flights originating from the United Kingdom to non-EU-based destinations for airlines with a base airport in the United Kingdom use aircraft with a UK registration (E.g.: G-ABCD).
 Due to this, Ryanair decided to axe these routes saying "The decision to cancel these flights was taken by Ryanair alone.
 We will continue to engage with the airline on these matters as we seek to act in the best interest of consumers".
 The UK regional airline Loganair will launch a route to Liverpool (Ryanair operated from Derry to Liverpool & Edinburgh), replacing the lost Ryanair route, beginning 24 May 2021.

 In October 2021 Ryanair announced their return to the airport with a new service to Manchester operating three times a week, which commenced at the beginning of December 2021.
 Loganair also announced a new route in late October to Edinburgh, this service would launch on the 17th of May 2022, and operates thrice weekly, increasing to five times weekly in the summer.